-2. Scottish Rugby recognises that the iRB has issued a specific Regulation in respect of the Player Status, Player Contracts and Player Movement (iRB Regulation 4).
-The Scottish Rugby Board (the “Board”) has adopted iRB Regulation 4 within Scottish Rugby’s own domestic regulations.
+2. Scottish Rugby recognises that World Rugby has issued a specific Regulation in respect of the Player Status, Player Contracts and Player Movement (WR Regulation 4).
+The Scottish Rugby Board (the “Board”) has adopted WR Regulation 4 within Scottish Rugby’s own domestic regulations.

 3. The Domestic Regulation set out below relates to the Player Status and Player Contracts within Scottish Rugby’s area of jurisdiction.
 All those within Scottish Rugby’s jurisdiction are required to comply with this Regulation.